-Figure 1.
-Template process for developing nutrient reduction strategies.
+for developing nutrient reduction strategies.

-The next step is to establish goals that will lead toward that vision (Figure 1).
-The goals for the coastal nutrient reduction strategies are:
+The next step is to establish goals that flow from that vision (Figure 3).
+The goals for the state nutrient reduction strategies are:

 - 1. Determine what levels of nutrient reduction are achievable and by when, - 2.
 Determine the costs associated with these nutrient reductions, - 3.
 Quantify the value and benefits to stakeholders from these reductions, and - 4.
-Determine what levels of nutrient reduction will protect coastal waterbodies.
+Determine what levels of nutrient reduction will protect Mississippi waterbodies.